$0 Quebec Adoption Quick-Start Checklist

 Quebec's public health and social services system is organized through two types of integrated health and social services centres:

-- CIUSSS (Centre intégré universitaire de santé et de services sociaux) — same structure but with a university teaching mandate; found in Montreal and Quebec City
+• CIUSSS (Centre intégré universitaire de santé et de services sociaux) — same structure but with a university teaching mandate; found in several regions, including Montreal and Quebec City

 For adoption purposes, these institutions are important because they house the Director of Youth Protection (DPJ), the government body that manages all domestic adoption in Quebec.
 The DPJ is not a separate office you visit — it operates inside your regional CISSS or CIUSSS.

-There are eighteen CISSS/CIUSSS organizations across the province.
-The one responsible for your adoption file is determined by where you live, not where you want to adopt.
+Quebec's public health and social-services network is organized across 18 health regions.
+The CISSS or CIUSSS responsible for your adoption file is determined by where you live, not where you want to adopt.
 You must contact the organization for your region.

 Key regional contacts for Anglophone families:

-For a complete list by region, the government website at quebec.ca lists contact details for all eighteen institutions.
+For a complete list by region, the government website at quebec.ca lists the relevant institutions and contact details.

 The First Step: The Orientation (Information) Session

-Before you can begin the formal adoption process through the public system, most regions require prospective parents to attend a mandatory orientation or information session (séance d'orientation or séance d'information).
+Many regions begin the public-adoption process with an orientation or information session (séance d'orientation or séance d'information).
+Confirm with your regional CISSS or CIUSSS whether attendance is required and when it occurs.
 This is not an assessment — you are not being evaluated yet.
-It is the entry gate.

 At the orientation session, a DPJ social worker explains:

-- The legal pathways available in Quebec (Banque mixte, direct adoption, stepparent adoption)
+• The legal pathways available in Quebec (Banque mixte, special-consent adoption where permitted, and stepparent or relative routes)

 Sessions are typically offered in French, but Batshaw serves Montreal's Anglophone community in English.
 In some regions, Anglophone families may need to request translation support or work with a private assessor for the evaluation phase.